English language requirements

 NOTE: The AASW ONLY accepts Academic IELTS.

 Nominated countries include:

 Australia, Canada, New Zealand, Republic of Ireland, South Africa, United Kingdom or United States of America

 Applicants may demonstrate English language proficiency in the following ways:

 - Submission of certified Academic IELTS test results, OR

-- Submission of certified copies of secondary results or a letter from your secondary school or the relevant department of education in the country of study which states that your secondary education was completed, taught and assessed in the English language, and
+- Submission of certified copies of secondary results or a letter from your secondary school or the relevant department of education in the country of study which states that your secondary education was completed, taught and assessed in the English language, OR

-- Submission of certified copies of tertiary results evidencing that they were successfully completed, taught and assessed in the English language.
+- Submission of certified copies of tertiary results evidencing that they were successfully completed, taught and assessed in the English language, OR

 - Where certified copies of secondary and/or tertiary results cannot be supplied, a Statutory Declaration certifying that the education was successfully completed, taught and assessed in the English language may also be acceptable, include name of school/s, years studied and country in which you studied.